cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Delegator

-A participant in the Bittensor network who delegates their TAO to a subnet validator (delegate), helping the validator increase their stake and secure a validator permit.
+A participant in the Cybertensor network who delegates their TAO to a subnet validator (delegate), helping the validator increase their stake and secure a validator permit.
 Also known as a nominator.

 ### Dendrite